ModelInference/dinv/README.md

    * `server-sum >= client-term1`

 ### Linear

+**TODO: Where does this live in the repo?**

 Linear is a three host system.
 The hosts are `client`, `coeff`, and `linn`.
-The hosts only pass messages with their neighbours ie `client
+The hosts only pass messages with their neighbors ie `client
 <--> coeff <--> linn`.

-Similar to the sum system the `client` randomly generates two terms, packages them, and sends them to its neighbour `coeff`. `coeff` generates a coefficient for the first term, then packages it along with the first two terms and sends to `linn`. `linn` calculates the linear equation `linn = coeff * term1 + term2`.
-The variables `sum` is propagaed back through `coeff` to the `client` host.
+Similar to the sum system the `client` randomly generates two terms, packages them, and sends them to its neighbor `coeff`. `coeff` generates a coefficient for the first term, then packages it along with the first two terms and sends to `linn`. `linn` calculates the linear equation `linn = coeff * term1 + term2`.
+The variables `sum` is propagated back through `coeff` to the `client` host.

-detected invariant include'
+Detected invariant include:

     linn > coeff
     linn > term1